-The following are designated as the Whole-time Key Managerial Personnel of the Exchange pursuant to sections 2(51) and 203 of the Companies Act, 2013 read with the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 as on March 31, 2021:
+The following are designated as the Whole-time Key Managerial Personnel of the Exchange pursuant to sections 2(51) and 203 of the Companies Act, 2013 read with the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 as on March 31, 2022:

-- (a) Mr. Sanjit Prasad Managing Director and Chief Executive Officer - (b) Mr. Ghanashyam V. Rao Chief Financial Officer - (c) Mr. Ishan Kukreja Company Secretary
+- (a) Mr. Sanjit Prasad Managing Director and Chief Executive Officer - (b) Ms. Poonam Chhikara Company Secretary - (c) Mr. Ghanshayam Rao Chief Financial Officer (Last working day 31.08.2021)